ArteenTorabiMarashi/ccm_benchmate/README.md

 Similar to sequence module, the main goal is to store sequences and related information as well as some basic calculations related to biological structures.

 The base `Structure` class can take a pbd file and load its structure.
-It can extract the sequence of the structure, calculate embeddings using ESM3, calculate solvent accesible surface area, get its 3Di sequence (see above), align it to another `Structure` instance and write to results to a pdb file.
+It can extract the sequence of the structure, calculate embeddings using ESM3, calculate solvent accessible surface area, get its 3Di sequence (see above), align it to another `Structure` instance and write to results to a pdb file.
 Still under construction, you can also predict a structure using one of (OmegaFold, Alphafold2, AlphaFold3-you need to get your own weights due to licensing requirements, Boltz1 and Boltz2).
 These will be calls to the `ContainerRunner` module and results will be saved to disk.

 There is also a `StructureComplex` instance and as the name suggests this is there to represent complexes.
 These can be multiple proteins, or a protein+ligand, DNA/RNA/Protein complexes.
 Similar to the `Structure` instance we are working on creating `ContainerRunner` calls to predict arbitrary structure complexes using AlphaFold2/3 and Boltz1/2.